 Need some examples?
 How about starting off with the Beslan school hostage siege.
 That’s the most famous event of this type.
 The terrorists used the government’s attempts to negotiate solely as a delaying tactic.
 While the military was “negotiating,” the terrorists were killing hostages, ringing the school with explosives, and setting up machine gun nests to prepare for the inevitable raid to come.

-For more recent examples of Islamic terrorist hostage sieges, look at the Australian Lindt cafe hostage siege.
+For additional examples of Islamic terrorist hostage sieges, look at the Australian Lindt cafe hostage siege.
 Or the Bangladesh restaurant hostage siege.
 The French Bataclan Theater hostage incident fits the profile as well.

-For an even more recent (and more local) scenario, consider the Orlando Pulse night club attack.
+For an American scenario, consider the Orlando Pulse night club attack.

-Even if you couldn’t care less about past worldwide terrorist massacres, check out the latest issue of Rumiyah (the ISIS propaganda dissemination magazine).
-This isn’t a secret.
+Even if you couldn’t care less about past worldwide terrorist massacres, check out this latest issue of Rumiyah (the ISIS propaganda dissemination magazine).
+Their strategy isn’t a secret.
 They are telling us what they want to do.
 From an article summing up the latest Rumiyah magazine issue:

 “The objective of taking hostages, would-be jihadists are told, is “not to hold large numbers of the kuffar hostage in order to negotiate one’s demands,” but to sow terror with “the language of force, the language of killing, stabbing and slitting throats, chopping off heads, flattening them under trucks, and burning them alive, until they give the jizyah [tax] while they are in a state of humiliation.”